aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 * **kubernetes.io/arch**: For example, kubernetes.io/arch=amd64
 * **node.kubernetes.io/instance-type**: For example, node.kubernetes.io/instance-type=m3.medium
 * **topology.kubernetes.io/zone**: For example, topology.kubernetes.io/zone=us-east-1c

-{{% alert title="Note" color="primary" %}}
-Don't use `podAffinity` and `podAntiAffinity` to schedule pods on the same or different nodes as other pods.
-Kubernetes SIG scalability recommends against these features due to their negative performance impact on the Kubernetes Scheduler (see [KEP 895](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/895-pod-topology-spread#impact-to-other-features)) and Karpenter doesn't support them for the moment (you can follow their consideration by subscribing to the [issue](https://github.com/aws/karpenter/issues/942).
-Instead, the Karpenter project recommends `topologySpreadConstraints` to reduce blast radius and `nodeSelectors` and `taints` to implement colocation.
-{{% /alert %}}

 For more on how, as a developer, you can add constraints to your pod deployment, see [Scheduling](../tasks/scheduling/) for details.